Standardly embedded train tracks and pseudo-Anosov maps with minimum expansion factor: Computing the radical

 If one of the endpoints of $e$ lies in the complement of the cusps on $c'$ instead, we define $e_i$ as above, but with $p$ or $p'$ being the endpoint of $e$.
 Suppose $p$ is such an endpoint, say $e_1$ does not determine a cusp with $e$ on $c_1$, and suppose that $r_{c'}$ assigns $1$ to $e_1$ and $e_2$.
 See \Cref{fig:combineprong} right.
 Then the the total contribution to $\omega(r_{c'},w)$ from the vertices on $c'$ aside from $p$ and $p'$ is $-w(e_1)+w(e_2)+w(e'_1)+w(e'_2)$.
 The contribution from $p$ is $(-\sum_{e \in \mathcal{E}^\beta_p} w(e) + w(e_1)) + (\sum_{e \in \mathcal{E}^\beta_p} w(e) - w(e_2) - 2w(e))$, and the contribution from $p'$ is $-w(e)-w(e'_2)-w(e)-w(e'_1)$.
 So we still have $\omega(r_{c'},w)=-4w(e)$.

 We are now ready to prove the lemma in this case.
-Suppose \Cref{eq:radical} holds for $\tau$.
+Suppose (\ref{eq:radical}) holds for $\tau$.
 Let $w'_0 \in \rad(\omega)$ in $\mathcal{W}(\tau')$.
 Let $a=\omega(w'_0,w_e)$, then $w'_0 + \frac{a}{4} r_{c'} \in \rad(\omega)$ in $\mathcal{W}(\tau')$ and $\omega(w'_0 + \frac{a}{4} r_{c'},w_e) = a + \frac{a}{4} (-4w_e(e)) = 0$, so $w'_0 + \frac{a}{4} r_{c'} \in \rad(\omega)$ in $\mathcal{W}(\tau)$, implying that $w'_0 \in \spn \{r_c\} - \frac{a}{4} r_{c'} \subset \spn \{r_{c'}\}$ in $\mathcal{W}(\tau')$.

-Conversely, suppose \Cref{eq:radical} holds for $\tau'$.
+Conversely, suppose (\ref{eq:radical}) holds for $\tau'$.
 Let $w_0 \in \rad(\omega)$ in $\mathcal{W}(\tau)$.
 Then $0 = \omega(r_{c'},w_0) = -4w_0(e)$.
 Hence we can treat $w_0$ as an element of $\mathcal{W}(\tau')$, hence an element of $\rad(\omega)$ in $\mathcal{W}(\tau')$.
 Thus $w_0 \in \spn \{r_{c'}\}$ in $\mathcal{W}(\tau')$.
 Say $w_0 = \sum_{c'} a_{c'} r_{c'}$.
 To establish that $w_0 \in \spn \{r_c\}$ in $\mathcal{W}(\tau)$, we need to show that $a_{c'}=0$.
 This follows since $0 = \omega(w_0,w_e) = \omega(a_{c'}r_{c'},w_e) = -4a_{c'}$. \end{proof}

-\begin{lemma} Suppose $\tau$ and $\tau'$ are nice train tracks where $\tau'$ is obtained from deleting a real edge $e$ from $\tau$.
-Suppose deleting $e$ splits a boundary component $c$ into two boundary components $c'_1$ and $c'_2$.
-Then \Cref{eq:radical} holds for $\tau$ if and only if it holds for $\tau'$. \end{lemma} \begin{proof} There are three cases here.
+\begin{lemma} Suppose $\tau$ and $\tau'$ are odd floral train tracks where $\tau'$ is obtained from an admissible deletion of a real edge $e$ from $\tau$.
+Suppose deleting $e$ splits a boundary component into two.
+Then (\ref{eq:radical}) holds for $\tau$ if and only if it holds for $\tau'$. \end{lemma} \begin{proof} There are three cases here.
 The proof of each case is similar to one of the cases in \Cref{lemma:combineprong}.

 Case 1 is if $c$ is odd-pronged.
 In this case one of $c'_i$, say $c'_1$, is even-pronged while the other is odd-pronged.